 I rely on an arsenal of recipes like this cold bean salad, Bacon Roasted Green Beans, Grilled Zucchini, and Roasted Cream of Tomato Soup to use up all those summer veggies.

 This dish always yields recipe requests when I bring it to parties.
-It’s my go-to choice because it takes minutes to prepare, it marinates ahead of time, and it’s a healthy, gluten free side dish to offer.
+It’s my go-to choice because it takes minutes to prepare, it marinates ahead of time, and it’s a gluten free side dish to offer.

 Fresh and bright tomatoes, beans, and red onions compliments the acidity of balsamic vinaigrette and tang of blue or feta cheese.
 The dressing ingredients are kitchen staples, but the vibrancy comes out when the flavors are left to marinate.

-How To Make marinated Green Bean Salad
+How To Make Marinated Green Bean Salad

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)